-Re-enrollment is easy and remains the same this plan year.
-If you already have a plan under Nevada Health Link, re-enrollment automatically continues you on that plan.
-BUT please note that carriers and plans have changed for 2018.
-Therefore, we encourage Nevada consumers to shop the marketplace to find a plan that is tailored to suit your needs.
-You can do so by visiting Healthcare.gov or by visiting our Unsubsidized Rate Page.
+- If you already have a plan through Nevada Health Link, re-enrollment automatically continues you on that plan.
+Please note that plans will change for 2021.
+Therefore, we encourage Nevada consumers to shop Nevada Health Link to find a plan that is tailored to suit your needs.
+You can do so by visiting our enrollment platform.

-- You will be automatically re-enrolled into a health insurance plan for 2019 if you were previously on a plan in 2018 with the Nevada Health Link.
+- You will be automatically re-enrolled into a health insurance plan for 2021 if you were previously on a plan in 2020 and opted-in to auto-renewal.

-- To be sure any financial help continues starting January 1, 2019, you must continue your payment by the insurance carrier’s payment policy.
+- To be sure any financial help continues starting January 1, 2020, you must continue your payments per the insurance carrier’s payment policy.

 When should you re-enroll?

-NOTE: Once you enroll in a plan, you must pay your first premium directly to the insurance company – not to the Health Insurance Marketplace.
-Insurance companies handle payments differently.
+NOTE: Once you enroll in a plan, you must pay your first premium directly to the insurance company – not to Nevada Health Link.
+Insurance companies handle payments directly.
 Follow the instructions from your insurer about how and when to make your premium payment and the due date.